holymollyhao/cs470_intro_to_ai/README.md

 - `SEED` : list of seeds that you will test upon

 Currently, the `results.sh` is implemented s.t. it only tests out distilbert on seed 0.
-Note that all of the results where derived from 8 * NVIDIA GeForce RTX 3090 GPUs.
-To run all of the conducted experiments, please run the `results_all.sh` file.
+#### Warning: This script will take several hours to finish.
 ```
 $ ./shell_script/results.sh
 ```
+If you want to run all of the conducted experiments, please run the `results_all.sh` file.
+`results_all.sh` will take multiple of times to finish compare to 'results.sh'

-### 3. Evaluation
+### 4. Evaluation
 Reproduce the results

 **Modifiable shell variables**